Highlights - Brexit, trade dominate EU leaders' meeting

-BRUSSELS European Union leaders are meeting in Brussels on Thursday and Friday to discuss a broad range of issues from defence and security, to Brexit, trade, climate and migration.
+BRUSSELS (Reuters) - European Union leaders are meeting in Brussels on Thursday and Friday to discuss a broad range of issues from defence and security, to Brexit, trade, climate and migration.

 Below please find comments by the leaders arriving for talks on Thursday.